owid/energy-data/README.md

 Our complete Energy dataset is a collection of key metrics maintained by [*Our World in Data*](https://ourworldindata.org/energy).
 It is updated regularly and includes data on energy consumption (primary energy, per capita, and growth rates), energy mix, electricity mix and other relevant metrics.

-### 🗂️ Download our complete Energy dataset : [CSV](https://github.com/owid/energy-data/raw/master/owid-energy-data.csv) | [XLSX](https://github.com/owid/energy-data/raw/master/owid-energy-data.xlsx) | [JSON](https://github.com/owid/energy-data/raw/master/owid-energy-data.json)
+### 🗂️ Download our complete Energy dataset : [CSV](https://nyc3.digitaloceanspaces.com/owid-public/data/energy/owid-energy-data.csv) | [XLSX](https://nyc3.digitaloceanspaces.com/owid-public/data/energy/owid-energy-data.xlsx) | [JSON](https://nyc3.digitaloceanspaces.com/owid-public/data/energy/owid-energy-data.json)

 We will continue to publish updated data on Energy as it becomes available.
 Most metrics are published on an annual basis.

 ## Our data sources

 - **Energy consumption (primary energy, energy mix and energy intensity):** this data is sourced from a combination of two sources—the [BP Statistical Review of World Energy](https://www.bp.com/en/global/corporate/energy-economics/statistical-review-of-world-energy.html) and [SHIFT Data Portal](https://www.theshiftdataportal.org/energy).
-- **Electricity consumption (electricity consumption, and electricity mix):** this data is sourced from a combination of two sources—the [BP Statistical Review of World Energy](https://www.bp.com/en/global/corporate/energy-economics/statistical-review-of-world-energy.html) and [EMBER – Global Electricity Dashboard](https://ember.shinyapps.io/GlobalElectricityDashboard/).
+- **Electricity consumption (electricity consumption, and electricity mix):** this data is sourced from a combination of three sources—the [BP Statistical Review of World Energy](https://www.bp.com/en/global/corporate/energy-economics/statistical-review-of-world-energy.html), the [Ember – Global Electricity Dashboard](https://ember.shinyapps.io/GlobalElectricityDashboard/) and the [Ember European Electricity Review](https://ember-climate.org/project/european-electricity-review-2022/).
 - **Other variables:** this data is collected from a variety of sources (United Nations, World Bank, Gapminder, Maddison Project Database, etc.).
 More information is available in [our codebook](https://github.com/owid/energy-data/blob/master/owid-energy-codebook.csv).

 ## The complete *Our World in Data* Energy dataset

-**Our complete Energy dataset is available in [CSV](https://github.com/owid/energy-data/raw/master/owid-energy-data.csv), [XLSX](https://github.com/owid/energy-data/raw/master/owid-energy-data.xlsx), and [JSON](https://github.com/owid/energy-data/raw/master/owid-energy-data.json) formats.**
+**Our complete Energy dataset is available in [CSV](https://nyc3.digitaloceanspaces.com/owid-public/data/energy/owid-energy-data.csv), [XLSX](https://nyc3.digitaloceanspaces.com/owid-public/data/energy/owid-energy-data.xlsx), and [JSON](https://nyc3.digitaloceanspaces.com/owid-public/data/energy/owid-energy-data.json) formats.**

 The CSV and XLSX files follow a format of 1 row per location and year.
 The JSON version is split by country, with an array of yearly records.